-In Verisk Maplecroft’s Women’s and Girls’ Rights Index 2016, Cuba is ranked 115st out of 198 countries (where 1st denotes the greatest risk).
-The index categorises the country as exposing investors to a ‘medium risk’ of association with practices that discriminate against, or otherwise limit or infringe the rights of, women and girls.
+In Verisk Maplecroft’s Women and Girls’ Rights Index 2017, Cuba is ranked 83rd out of 198 countries (where ranks closer to one denote greatest risk).
+This means that businesses and investors are at ‘high risk’ of association with practices that discriminate against, or otherwise infringe upon the rights of women and girls.

 Since the Cuban Revolution in 1959, the position of women in the country has improved significantly, particularly in terms of educational attainment and political participation.
 Thanks to progressive policies and legislation, around half the workers in the public sector are women, as are half the parliamentarians, the latter being the third highest percentage of any country in the world.
 All women receive pre- and post-natal care, and free childcare centres enable young mothers to earn a living.
 However, discrimination against women in the workplace and at home remains common.